 It isn’t that I’m not used to the negative stereotyping and degradation of Thai women, it’s just that each time I witness the mindlessness of my fellow Europeans, the more disturbed I become by the ignorance and damage caused by such behaviour.

-It seems Thailand can’t be mentioned without some ignoramus making a stupid comment based on pub rumour and the experiences of a sex tourists.
+It seems Thailand can’t be mentioned without some ignoramus making a stupid comment based on pub rumour / the experiences of a sex tourist.
 A prime example of this was a dinner I recently attended with some friends and associates.

 So how and why did the Thai female come to be seen in this light?

 Largely because of the Vietnam War, actually.

 To simplify the story, American forces had a huge presence in Thailand during the war, and carried out 80% of air strikes on North Vietnam from air bases situated mainly in the North East of Thailand.

 At the request of the U.S. government, Thailand provided rest and recreation services (R&R) to U.S. servicemen, which the Americans affectionately labelled I&I, intercourse and intoxication.

 The war injected $16m into the Thai economy year on year, money that would need replacing by some means when the war ended.